haskell-serbia/tutorials/dependent_types.md

   | C () Void
   | D
 ```
+<sub>Haskell is among small number of languages equiped with sum types.
+Read about them [here](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/sum-types) .</sub>

-We can say that `T` is a [sum](https://www.schoolofhaskell.com/school/to-infinity-and-beyond/pick-of-the-week/sum-types) of products `A B C D`.
+We can say that `T` is a sum of products `A B C D`.
 In order to understand sum we can define this and every other ADT only using
 `Either`, `() (unit)` , `(,) tuple`  and function type.
 So our ADT could be encoded like this using infix notation

 ```